 Video Tutorial - Integrate Azure DevOps data in SSIS

-- How to download / install required driver for Azure DevOps integration in SSIS
+- How to download and install the required PowerPack for

-- How to configure connection for Azure DevOps
+Azure DevOps integration in SSIS - How to configure the connection for

-- Features about API Source (Authentication / Query Language / Examples / Driver UI)
+ZappySys API Source (Authentication / Query Language / Examples / Driver UI) - How to use the

-- Using Azure DevOps Connection in SSIS
+Azure DevOps in SSIS

 Prerequisites

-Before we perform steps listed in this article, you will need to make sure following prerequisites are met:
+Before we begin, make sure the following prerequisites are met:

 - SSIS designer installed.
-Sometimes it is referred as BIDS or SSDT (download it from Microsoft site).
+Sometimes it is referred as BIDS or SSDT (download it from Microsoft).

 - Basic knowledge of SSIS package development using Microsoft SQL Server Integration Services.

-How to read data from Azure DevOps in SSIS (Export data)
+Read data from Azure DevOps in SSIS (Export data)

 In this section we will learn how to configure and use Azure DevOps Connector in API Source to extract data from Azure DevOps.